Ancastal/HSK-Character-Profiler/README.md

 # HSK Character Profiler

+24/12/2023 Edit: **This repo will soon be merged with a more up-to-date repository.**

 The HSK Character Profiler is a Python command-line tool developed as part of a Master's thesis in Computational Linguistics titled "Evaluating the Effectiveness of Machine Translation for Literary Works: A Comparative Study of English and Chinese Corpora."

 The tool provides a way to analyze a text file containing Chinese characters and determine the levels of proficiency in Chinese language skills based on the HSK (Hanyu Shuiping Kaoshi) system.
 It identifies the HSK level of each character in the text file and generates a report of the number of characters found at each HSK level, as well as the average HSK level of the text file.